 Janssen Pharmaceuticals markets its products in the US through a direct sales force to doctors and pharmacies, as well as through wholesale distributors.

+In 2015, the FDA granted Priority Review for the New Drug Application (NDA) for three-month atypical antipsychotic paliperidone palmitate designed to treat schizophrenia in adults -- which would be the first of its anti-psychotic kind to have a quarterly dosing schedule, if approved.
 In 2014 the company received FDA approval of Invokamet, a fixed-dose therapy combining canagliflozin and metformin hydrochloride in a single tablet, for the treatment of adults with type 2 diabetes.

 Mergers and Acquisitions